 Please note that in order to interact with the Cloud4Wi REST APIs, it is necessary to have an "API key" / "API Secret" pair.

-You can get your API credentials by accessing the "Cloud4Wi API" page form the Marketplace section of the Admin Panel.
+You can get your API credentials by accessing the "Cloud4Wi API" page form the Marketplace section of the Cloud4Wi Dashboard.
 The API key identifies a Tenant and cannot be changed.
 You can, however, change your API secret at any time by clicking on the Renew API Secret button in the "Cloud4Wi API" page.
 The API secret is a secret shared between Cloud4Wi and your application and for this reason, it must not be public in any case.

 Data scrolling and pagination